joemoose/dungeoneers.d20/docs/appendix-g.md

 - **SOUL SIGHT**

 	You can see as many creatures’ souls as essence spent if you concentrate exclusively on observing and do not move.
 Soul sight allows you to sense the location of invisible creatures.
-You can also immediately discern if a person is possessed, undead, protected by the gods, lying, a spellcaster, or in any other meta-physiological state.
+You can also immediately discern whether a person is possessed, undead, protected by the gods, lying, a spellcaster, or in any other meta-physiological state.

 - **WARD**

 	Manifest a shimmering, translucent shield around you or a target for as many combat rounds as essence spent.
 The ward provides an advantage on attribute checks to avoid magical effects and impairs damage from physical attacks.
 The ward moves with its target.
 The ward can be sundered and destroyed to negate all damage from a single spell or attack.
+The maximum size of the target warded is that of the sorcerer.
+For each additional essence expend the size can be doubled,

 ### Dark Magic

 The essence required for sorcerous powers can be drained from another sentient creature.
 Doing so invites abomination and chaos into the sorcerer and increases their corruption level immediately by 1.
 A corruption check is required regardless of whether the invocation succeeds.

-The process is not as efficient as draining essence from the sorcerer’s body; two attribute points must be sacrificed from the host for one essence.
+Dark magic is not as efficient as draining essence from the sorcerer’s own body; two attribute points must be sacrificed from the host for one essence.
 The essence drained from the host can be combined with that from the sorcerer.

 If essence is drained from an unwilling victim, the victim must be restrained and, assuming they are conscious, can make an attribute check to resist the loss.